-If an array index is declared unique, the de-duplication of array values will happen before inserting the values into the index, so the above insert operation will not necessarily fail.
-It will fail if the index already contains an instance of the bar value, but will succeed if the value bar is not already present in the index.
+If an array index is declared unique, the de-duplication of array values will happen before inserting the values into the index, so the above insert operation with two identical values bar will not necessarily fail

+It will always fail if the index already contains an instance of the bar value.
+However, if the value bar is not already present in the index, then the de-duplication of the array values will effectively lead to bar being inserted only once.